FormidableLabs/radium/README.md

 When we say expressive, we mean it: math, concatenation, regex, conditionals, functions–JavaScript is at your disposal.
 Modern web applications demand that the display changes when data changes, and Radium is here to help.

+For a short technical explanation, see [How does Radium work?](#how-does-radium-work).

 ## Features

 * Conceptually simple extension of normal inline styles